EyaDammak/Hipace2/docs/source/run/parameters.rst

           Distance at which the laser pulse is focused (in the z direction, counted from laser initial position).

       * ``<laser name>.propagation_angle_yz`` (`float`) optional (default `0`)
-          Propagation angle of the pulse in the yz plane (0 is along z axis)
+          Propagation angle of the pulse in the yz plane (0 is along the z axis)

       * ``<laser name>.STC_theta_xy`` (`float`) optional (default `pi/2`)
           Direction of the linear spatial and angular chirp on xoy plane (0 is along x axis).